Electrical Systems

 • Describe battery capacity ratings.

-• Describe physical considerations for batteries.
+• Describe physical considerations for battery capacity.

 • Describe factors that determine the total cost of ownership of a battery.